RoycetheGreat2/Final_Project/README.md

+#THIS MAY NOT RUN IN GITHUB BECAUSE OF COMPLICATIONS WITH SQL AND JAVA CONNECTIVITY
 # Library Management System

 This project is a simple Library Management System built using Java and MySQL.
 The application allows users to perform basic CRUD (Create, Read, Update, Delete) operations on a library database, which stores book information.
 The program interacts with a MySQL database to manage a collection of books and allows the user to: